diamante-io/Aurora/services/aurora/internal/docs/reference/endpoints/orderbook-details.md

 associated with that orderbook.

-This endpoint can also be used in [streaming](../streaming.md) mode so it is possible to use it to listen as offers are processed in the DiamNet network.
+This endpoint can also be used in [streaming](../streaming.md) mode so it is possible to use it to listen as offers are processed in the Diamnet network.
 If called in streaming mode Aurora will start at the earliest known offer unless a `cursor` is set.
 In that case it will start from the `cursor`.
 You can also set `cursor` value to `now` to only stream offers created since your request time.